Which Countries Require an Apostille?

 Do Countries That Are Not Part of The Hague Convention Require an Apostille?

-Countries that are not part of the Hague Convention do not require an apostille.
+No, They do not require an apostille.
 But this does not mean you will not have to prove the validity of your documents when you travel outside of the United States.

-But that’s not all; the document must also be certified by the foreign country in a process called legalization.
+But that’s not all; the document must also be certified by the foreign country in a process called embassy legalization.
 The legalization process takes place in the country’s consulate or embassy based in the United States.

 Comments